abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 ### The identity natural transformation

+Let's first get one trivial definition out of the way:

+{: .definition}

-Let's first get one trivial definition out of the way: for each functor, we have the identity natural transformation (actually a natural isomorphism) between it and itself.
+> For each functor, we have the identity natural transformation (actually a natural isomorphism) between it and itself.

 ![The identity natural transformation](../11_natural_transformations/identity_natural_transformation.svg)

 ### Horizontal composition